ARCCA/intro-mpi/_episodes/04-collective.md

 ~~~
 {: .language-python}

-Where `buffer` is the the data to be broadbase for the MPI task given as root (in this case 0).
+Where `buffer` is the the data to be broadcast for the MPI task given as root (in this case 0).
 The MPI datatype is
 optional and automatic discovery can be used instead with the lowercase method name.

 ## Scattering and gathering